 The inventory management, however, is facing the challenge of having to provide enough cost intensive storage space for things that are nothing but tied-up capital until they are sold.
 Big items, small items, trucks or mid-size cars – they all must be produced in sufficient numbers meeting a customer demand that can easily fluctuate.

 Taking this into consideration, a neat planning and the right decision between set-up costs and inventory costs can be quite tricky, and in bottleneck situations the spread could be even wider.
 In order to specify the appropriate lot size rules of thumb have to serve in most cases.
 In the future, however, the right balance will be found a lot easier.

-Predicting optimum lot size
+Computing optimum lot sizes

 Using a system that automatically determines the optimum lot size, will not only safe money it will also take the pressure off the responsible parties.
 The production manager will make a changeover without groan, and the inventory management will know that there is no better way.